w3hc/gov/README.md

 ## Motivation

-See if it can fit the needs of orgs, federations of orgs, activists, commons stewardship, local neighborhoods, and other communities.
-We'll start with the [W3HC](https://w3hc.org/) DAO focused on Web3 integrations, mentoring and education.
+Provide an adapted coordination tool for orgs, federations of orgs, activists, commons stewardship, local neighborhoods, and other communities.

 ## Install